 Title IX of the Education Amendments of 1972 ("Title IX"), 20 U.S.C. §§ 1681 et seq., and its implementing regulations, 34 C.F.R.
 Part 106, prohibit discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
+Additionally, state law prohibits such conduct.

-Lake Erie College of Osteopathic Medicine (LECOM) forbids discrimination and harassment on the basis of sex and any form of sexual misconduct in all of its education programs, activities, as well as its employment practices.
-Likewise LECOM forbids retaliation against anyone who seeks to avail themselves of their rights under Title IX or participates in a related investigation.
+Lake Erie College of Osteopathic Medicine (LECOM) forbids discrimination and harassment on the basis of sex and any form of sexual misconduct in all of its education programs and activities, as well as its employment practices.
+Likewise LECOM forbids retaliation against anyone who seeks to avail themselves of their rights under Title IX and state law or participates in a related investigation.